 Year

-Share of Latine/Hispanic workforce
+Share of Latino/Hispanic workforce

 Change

-Share of Latine/Hispanic writers
+Share of Latino/Hispanic writers

 Change